erandi-estrada/MDEF-Portfolio/docs/studio/studio.md

 <!-- Conclusion -->
 <h3 style="font-size: 1.8rem; font-weight: bold; margin: 2rem 0 1rem 0;">Conclusion</h3>
 <p style="margin-bottom: 3rem;">The collective action succeeded by reframing participation: instead of expecting pigeons to respond to a design intervention, I positioned myself as the one who must adapt.
 Through slow observation, the pigeons became co-researchers, not subjects.</p>
-<p style="margin-bottom: 3rem;">Their behaviors—detours, hesitations, resting choices, group formations—revealed how exclusion shapes everyday life for non-human inhabitants of Barcelona.
+<p style="margin-bottom: 3rem;">Their behaviors, detours, hesitations, resting choices, group formations, revealed how exclusion shapes everyday life for non-human inhabitants of Barcelona.
 This action expanded the project from studying hostility as an architectural phenomenon to understanding its ecological and emotional consequences.</p>
 <p>The most meaningful form of participation emerged not through interaction but through co-presence, careful attention, and the willingness to let the pigeons lead.</p>

 <script>